About Abenaart Shop

 Other current packaging sources include:

 Using natural art material has been my path of exploration over the last 10 years through my interdisciplinary art practice.
-It has looked like an exploration of natural pigment making with spices, soils, teas, coffee, and other nature material.
+It has been an ongoing exploration of natural pigment making with spices, soils, teas, coffee, plants and other nature material.

 Where are the pigments from?

-Plants and flowers used for eco dyeing are currently sourced from my garden, local community gardens, and occasionally black walnut leaves from The Center For Humans and Nature.
-Additional pigments when needed are sourced from Maiwa in batches.
+Plants and flowers used for eco dyeing are currently sourced from my garden, local community gardens, and occasionally additional pigments when needed are sourced from Maiwa in batches.

 Maiwa is based in Vancouver, Canada and works primarily with farmers and artisans in India.